Common Paraguayan Slang Words

 While Paraguayan Guaraní is taught in schools, many people speak what’s called Jopará—an everyday mix of Spanish and Guaraní.

-The most important things to keep in mind about Paraguayan Spanish is that there will be heavy Guaraní influence and Paraguayans also use the voseo verb conjugation.
+In addition to its heavy Guaraní influence, Paraguayan Spanish includes the use of the voseo verb conjugation.
 This means that vos (you) takes the place of the second person pronoun—instead of tu (you).

 How to Practice Paraguayan Slang